KumarHX/Agent007/docs/final.md

 <a href="url"><img src="ClusteringVisualized.png" align="center" height="290" width="480" ></a>
 <br>
 The cluster heuristic acts as sum of all distances to other items from item / number of items x 0.05 (lower importance than distance)
 Items close to many other items indicate a potential for less distance needed to travel if those items are expanded - we built the A* cluster heuristic around that ideal.
-The heuristic acts as the sum of all distances to other items from each item /# of items times 0.05.
+The heuristic acts as **(the sum of all distances to other items from each item / number of items) x 0.05**.
 Since we don’t want to have the agent picking up high cluster items across the map, we make it play a small role and still heavily rely on distance.
-NOTE: cannot prove admissibility, but provides optimal path in all 4 map variants.
+NOTE: this heuristic cannot prove admissibility, but provides optimal path in all 4 map variants.
 <br>

 ## Evaluation: